 Executive officers are required to hold, and are not permitted to sell, shares of Company stock prior to achieving their target ownership levels and must maintain their target ownership levels thereafter.
-Sales of Company stock held in the 401(k) Plan are excluded from this restriction.
-Target ownership is measured annually.
-All stock owned outright by the executive (or by an immediate family member), unvested restricted stock, earned PSUs, and shares owned in the 401(k) Plan are counted towards satisfaction of the ownership requirements.
+Sales of Company stock held in the Retirement Savings Plan are excluded from this restriction.
+All stock owned outright by the executive (or by an immediate family member), unvested restricted stock, earned PSUs, and shares owned in the Retirement Savings Plan are counted towards satisfaction of the ownership requirements.
 Once a determination is made that target ownership has been achieved, a subsequent decrease in the Company's share price will not affect that determination.